Alyeska Ski Resort Jobs

 - Alyeska Web Cams

 In Aleut, Alyeska means, “Great land of white to the east.”
 Alyeska truly is a great destination for those who want to sample nature at its finest, unspoiled and untamed.
 The ski resort is nestled deep in the Girdwood Valley, forty miles from Alaska’s largest city, Anchorage.
 It has the lowest elevation of any ski resort in the U.S., yet it offers a spectacular summit view.
 Water, mountains, and wildlife are everywhere.
-The base resort area consists of one inn, two restaurants, and the Hotel Alyeska, a self-contained, 304 -room luxury resort hotel that opened a few years ago.
+The base resort area consists of one inn, two restaurants, and the Hotel Alyeska, a self-contained, 304 -room luxury resort hotel.
 The hotel houses upscale accommodations and several restaurants featuring world-class dining.
-The resort has a new a mountain tramway to take hotel guests directly to the mountain peak.
+The resort has a mountain tramway to take hotel guests directly to the mountain peak.
 Alyeska Resort has become an all-season destination resort area.

 There are also opportunities to heli-ski uncharted slopes and night-ski beneath the Northern Lights.